 Indicator 1: Degree of Dependence.
 This indicator focuses most closely on those individuals who meet the Advisory Board’s proposed definition of “dependence.”
-In addition to examining individuals with more than 50 percent of their annual family income from AFDC/TANF cash assistance, Food Stamps/SNAP, and/or SSI benefits, it shows various levels of dependence by examining those with more than zero percent, 25 percent and 75 percent of their family income from these sources (Indicators 1a and 1b).
-This indicator also shows the average percentage of income from means-tested assistance and earnings received by families with various levels of income relative to the poverty level (Indicators 1c and 1d).
+In addition to examining individuals with more than 50 percent of their annual family income from AFDC/TANF cash assistance, Food Stamps/SNAP, and/or SSI benefits, it shows various levels of dependency.
+This indicator also shows the average percentage of income from means-tested assistance and earnings received by families with various levels of income relative to the poverty level.

 Indicator 2: Receipt of Means-Tested Assistance and Labor Force Attachment.
-This indicator looks further at the relationship between receipt of means-tested assistance and participation in the labor force.
+This indicator looks further at the relationship between receipt of means-tested assistance and participation in the labor force and identifying labor force status by welfare receipt.
 This is an important issue because of the significant number of low-income individuals that receive a combination of means-tested assistance and earnings from the labor force.